fadden/CiderPress2/DiskArc/Disk/Unadorned-notes.md

 ## General ##

-There are two general categories: nibble images, which contain the raw disk nibbles as they are read from a floppy disk, and block/sector images, which contain the data as it is visible to user programs.

-## Block/Sector Images ##

-One of the most common ways to store an Apple II disk image is an "unadorned" file, meaning it has no header or other identifying information.
-The file is simply a collection of blocks or sectors as they were read from the disk.
-The file extensions ".po", ".do", and ".dsk" are commonly used.  ".hdv" is sometimes used for hard drive images, and ".iso" is commonly used for CD-ROM images.
+An "unadorned" disk image file is a series of 512-byte blocks, 256-byte sectors, or raw nibble tracks, without any sort of file header or footer.
+Such files can be identified by the filename extension (.iso, .hdv, .po, .nib, etc.) and file length.

+Block images are very straightforward: the file starts with block 0, which is followed by block 1, and so on to the end of the disk.
+Unadorned nibble images have fixed-length tracks, starting with track 0.
+Apple II 16-sector disk images are more complicated, because the order in which sectors appear depends on the program used to create the image.

-The contents of the file could be something simple, like a floppy disk with DOS files, or a multi-partition hard drive with multiple operating systems.
+The contents of the disk image could be something simple, like a floppy disk with a DOS 3.3 filesystem, or it could be a multi-partition hard drive with multiple filesystems.
 It could be completely custom.
-The only telling feature is that the file's length will be a multiple of 256.
-In all but one case (a 13-sector disk in a ".d13" file), it will be a multiple of 512.
+The only telling feature is that the file's length will be a multiple of 256, 512, or the nibble track length (usually 6656 bytes).

-### DOS vs. ProDOS Order ###
+## DOS vs. ProDOS vs. CP/M Sector Order ##

-(This section is only relevant for 5.25" floppy disk images.
-Larger volumes are always created as blocks in ascending order, and sectors in embedded DOS volumes map linearly to blocks.)
+(This section is only relevant for 16-sector 5.25" floppy disk images.
+Larger volumes are always created as blocks in ascending order, 13-sector floppies use physical sector order, and sectors in embedded DOS volumes map linearly to blocks.)

 DOS 3.2 disks used a simple scheme: if you request sector 5, you get sector 5.
 This caused some performance issues when reading multiple sectors consecutively, because by the time you